hollowdll/hakjdb-gui/README.md

 # Overview

-kvdb-gui is a cross-platform GUI desktop application for [kvdb](https://github.com/hollowdll/kvdb) in-memory key-value store project.
+HakjDB GUI is a cross-platform GUI desktop application for [HakjDB](https://github.com/hollowdll/hakjdb) in-memory key-value data store project.

-It allows you to manage kvdb servers visually with a graphical user interface.
-It is an alternative tool for the kvdb CLI tool.
+It allows you to control and iteract with HakjDB servers visually with a graphical user interface.
+It is an alternative tool for the hakjctl CLI tool.

-kvdb-cli is a CLI tool for kvdb that allows you to manage kvdb servers from the command line. kvdb-gui is more user friendly for people who are not familiar with the command line, allowing you to manage kvdb servers by clicking buttons and filling forms.
+hakjctl is a CLI tool for HakjDB that allows you to control HakjDB servers from the command line.
+HakjDB GUI is more user friendly for people who are not familiar with the command line, allowing you to control HakjDB servers by clicking buttons and filling forms.

-NOTE: This project is in early development and is not finished.
-The development is currently on hiatus until kvdb v1.0.0 is released.
+NOTE: This project is not finished.
+The `main` branch is currently unstable and being reworked to work with the API v1.

-IMPORTANT: Currently this only works with kvdb v0.12.0.
+Tested platforms: Linux and Windows.

 # Build